jfrogren/portfolio-arkivet/content/post/initial-literature-searches-for-study-II-with-librarian.md

 The librarian explained that if I get thousands of hits, I can just look through the first 100-200 hits, that's enough.

-## Scopus:
+## Searches in Scopus:
 I also conducted a few searches in good old *SCOPUS*, a database that I am more familiar with and the best search string out of the ones I tried was the following:

 ````
 ABS((citizen* OR public* OR people* OR patient* OR individual* OR person* OR user*)) AND TITLE((involv* OR engag* OR participat* OR collaborat* OR user-driven OR patient-driven OR co-produc* OR transdisciplinar* OR community-based)) AND TITLE((research* OR scien*)) AND ABS((ageing OR aging OR older OR elderly OR senior*))) AND ( LIMIT-TO ( DOCTYPE,"ar" ) ) AND ( LIMIT-TO ( LANGUAGE,"English" ) )
 ````

+## What comes next
-What remains to be done now is to go through the hits I get for the various searches and identify at around 30-40 articles that seem very relevant and then read and summarize them to get a better understanding of what knowledge there is and what knowledge is lacking.
+What is to be done next is to go through the hits I get for the various searches and identify at around 30-40 articles that seem very relevant and then read and summarize them to get a better understanding of what knowledge there is and what knowledge is lacking.